gsrohde/DAWN/README.md

     If this option is set to ON, both the _build_ location of the simulation specification schema file
     (`simulation-specification.xsd`) and the _install_ location will
-    be placed in the search path for finding the document schema.
+    be placed in the search path for finding the document schema (in that order).
+The first schema file found that parses correctly will be used in validating the simulation input and drivers files.

+* USE_REMOTE_SCHEMA_URI default: OFF

+    If this option is set to ON, and if a suitable local schema file is not found, an attempt to use a version of the schema stored in the GitHub repository will be make.
+(Currently, the version used will be the latest version stored on the `development` branch.)

 ## Using a separate XML validator